HandsOnDataViz/book/docs/HandsOnDataViz.md

 1. Go to GitHub Desktop, confirm that your Current Repo is `leaflet-map-simple`, and you will see your code edits summarized on the screen.
-In this two-step process, first click the blue “Commit to Master” button at the bottom of the page to save your edits to your local copy of your repo.
+In this two-step process, first click the blue *Commit to Master* button at the bottom of the page to save your edits to your local copy of your repo.
 (If you edit multiple files, GitHub Desktop will ask you write a summary of your edit, to help you keep track of your work.)
-Second, click the blue “Push origin” button to transfer those edits to the parent copy of your repo on your GitHub web account.
+Second, click the blue *Push origin* button to transfer those edits to the parent copy of your repo on your GitHub web account.
 Both steps are shown in Figure
     <a href="#fig:desktop-commit-push">81</a>.